Back in the day, VW's were everywhere and finding a decent used one for sale was no

 24 or 25 = Microbus...) and this is usually the number you'll find printed on the title.
 The VIN on

-the M-Code plate does not include the 2-digit body type prefix so take this into account when
+not include the 2-digit body type prefix so take this into account when

 comparing this VIN to the one printed on the title.